 At Carolina, the Ackland galleries function as an extension of the classroom.
-In academic year 2010-2011, over 10,000 of our visitors were university students and faculty members who came to the Museum from 22 departments and professional schools at Carolina, plus eight other area colleges and universities.
+In academic year 2016-2017, over 10,000 of our visitors were university students and faculty members who came to the Museum from 32 departments and professional schools at Carolina.
 To meet the needs of these visitors, Ackland educators consult with faculty members to design class discussions, group activities, and written assignments that use works of art to support, expand, or challenge the issues and ideas, texts and skills that are fundamental to individual courses.

 To discuss the possibilities for your students, contact Elizabeth Manekin, Head of University Programs and Academic Projects, at email@example.com for more information or submit an online tour request.